-In this table, administrators with the privilege to manage access to sensitive data can create tickets for temporary access to such data.
+In this table, administrators with the privilege to manage access to private data can create tickets for temporary access to such data.

-This table sets out all information relating to tickets for access to sensitive data.
+This table sets out all information relating to tickets for access to private data.
 It contains the following columns:

-This is a randomly generated unique ID and corresponds to the first 4 characters of the code to access private data.

-Valid from

-Date and time from which ticket and its associated access code become valid.

-Date and time until which ticket and its associated access code remain valid.

-Code for access to Private data

-Randomly generated code.

-After clicking on Restricted access to logs (upper banner of the web administration interface), the operator must enter this code in order to be able to view the sensitive
+Ticket ID This is a randomly generated unique ID and corresponds to the first 4 characters of the code to access private data.
+Valid from Date and time from which ticket and its associated access code become valid.
+Valid until Date and time until which ticket and its associated access code remain valid.
+Code for access to private data Randomly generated code.
+After clicking on Restricted access to logs (upper banner of the web administration interface), the operator must enter this code in order to be able to view the private data found in logs and reports.